Pets and Home Insurance: What to Know

 • Licensed Insurance Agent — Property and Casualty

-• 4+ years of Experience in the Insurance Industry
+• 6+ years of Experience in the Insurance Industry

-Are pets covered by home insurance?
+When are pets covered by homeowners insurance?

 Depending on the situation, your pets may be covered by your home insurance.
 For example, if your dog bites someone not listed on your insurance policy, your homeowners liability coverage would cover any medical expenses or legal bills.
-However, if your dog or cat destroys your carpet or personal belongings, your home insurance usually will not cover the damage.

 Pets are part of the family.
 As such, damages they inflict on others' persons or property may be covered under home insurance policies via liability coverage — the part of your insurance policy that applies if you're held liable for property or bodily injury damage suffered by someone else.